 Whenever he’s anxious he counts the lines on each knuckle.
-He matches each number with a breath and if he has to, he starts again and does it over.
-This time he’ll hold his breathe to match the line he counts.
+He matches each number with a breath and if he has to, he starts again and does it all over.
+This time he’ll hold his breath to match the line he counts.
 At first this was a challenge but now it’s getting a little too easy, maybe it’s time to think of something else to do on a third round.
 Maybe he could hold no breath, empty his lungs for the count of each line.

 When he gets angry he doesn’t have a tic.
 It takes all his energy just to stop himself from exploding.
 It passes quicker if he squeezes his hands real tight and breathes real hard, hard enough to make his nostrils flare.
 If that doesn’t work, he walks.
 Anywhere.
 Even just back and forth in the bathroom is good enough.

 He likes it best when he’s happy.
 It’s got the best tic of all.
 He smiles.